wcrowe/SqlServerSchemaComparison/README.md

         * yaml to include object types, object type and name, or wildcard * include everything.
 Works with object name only now.
         * paramaters -s source yaml -o output sql file overrides yaml SqlServerSchemaComparison.exe --source file.yaml --output changesforprod.sql

+#SqlServerSchemaChanges
+Program scripts all the changes for a database and scripts rollback.
+Wrote this to figure out Sql Object types returned from dac compare.